 Over-the-top is more like it.
 And you can feel free to go as over-the-top as your heart desires!

 P.S.
-Beware of the insane nutritional stats below…these apples are meant for sharing!
-Slice them up and divide them amongst your family and friends (who, from my experience, are willing taste-testers)!
+Don’t let the nutritional stats below scare you…these apples are great for sharing!
+Slice them up and divide them among your family and friends (who, from my experience, are willing taste-testers)!
 The calculated nutritional information here is based on a serving size of one whole apple made with milk chocolate chips and crushed Oreos.

 These caramel apples are top-notch, just like everything else Disney minds have created.
 Try making these at home yourself, and definitely buy one the next time you find yourself at a Disney Park!
 Be sure to ask them to slice yours for you!